LaurentDumont/ansible-install-python/README.md

-Ansible role template
+Ansible Python role
 =========

-{Summary of the role objectives and functions.}
+This role will install Python on a Centos 8 node in "raw" mode.
+This is necessary when Python is not present on the remote host.

 Role Variables
 --------------